 Conserving Verreaux's Eagles

-Verreaux’s Eagle Aquila verreauxii has recently been uplisted to Vulnerable in South Africa due to decreases in range and abundance recorded by the Southern African Bird Atlas Project.
-Land use change, habitat loss and more recently, the development of the wind energy industry, all pose threats to this species.
-Initially, this project explored the ecology of Verreaux’s Eagles in natural and agriculturally transformed habitats.
-Generally regarded as a highly specialised raptor, habitat transformation was predicted to reduce availability of its preferred prey species, the Rock Hyrax Procavia capensis, resulting in reduced breeding productivity or increased foraging efforts.
-Contrary to this prediction, our research in the Cederberg and Sandveld regions of the Western Cape found that Verreaux’s Eagles are in fact diversifying their diet in agriculturally developed areas and their breeding productivity does not appear to be negatively impacted at the levels of agricultural transformation currently encountered by eagles in the Sandveld region.
+In 2015 the Verreaux’s Eagle Aquila verreauxii conservation status was changed from Least Concern to Vulnerable in southern Africa due to decreases in range and abundance recorded by the South African Bird Atlas Project.
+Our project on this species initially focused on investigating the potential impacts of land use change and habitat loss in the Western Cape.
+Generally regarded as a highly specialised raptor, habitat transformation was predicted to reduce availability of its preferred prey species, the Rock Hyrax Procavia capensis, resulting in reduced breeding productivity or increased foraging effort.
+Contrary to this prediction, our research in the Cederberg and Sandveld regions of the Western Cape found that Verreaux’s Eagles were able to diversify their diet in agriculturally developed areas and found that their breeding productivity did not appear to be negatively affected by the levels of agricultural transformation currently experienced in the Sandveld region.
 A more recent and national threat is the development of wind farms, and efforts have now shifted toward modelling the potential impacts of wind developments on this species.

 Activities in 2019